Best Underlay For Stairs

 Density

 Density and thickness are often confused with one another, but they both serve different functions.
-Thickness makes up the measurement of the width and is often associated with how cushioned the underlay is, whereas density is all about durability.
-A high-density underlay for stairs will boast heavy resistance against the wear and tear that often comes with stair use.
+Thickness makes up the measurement of the depth and is often associated with how cushioned the underlay is, the thicker your underlay generally, the more extra cushioning you’ll notice.
+Whereas density is all about durability.
+A stair underlay must prioritise density over softness because of concentrated foot pressure.

 Comfort

-It’s important to point out one fact above all – the optimum thickness for your stairs underlay will always be 9-10mm.
-Anything thicker can be hard to fit, not to mention uneven/unsafe.
-Aside from that, though, comfort underfoot is one of the most sought-after pros of an underlay regardless of where it’s placed.
+It’s important to point out one fact above all – the optimum thickness for your stairs underlay should always be 9-10mm (as our PowerWalk 9mm carpet underlay mentioned above is).
+Anything thicker can be hard to fit, not to mention uneven/unsafe underfoot.
+Aside from that, though, comfort underfoot is one of the most sought-after pros of an underlay regardless of where it’s placed because it’s the one thing customers can feel for themselves.

 Noise Reduction

-Nonetheless, if you go for both thickness and high density, you will get an underlay that excels at reducing noise by extension.
+Nonetheless, if you go for both thickness and high density, you will get an underlay that excels at reducing noise by extension in most cases.
+Our CombiFelt Acoustic underlay is an excellent example of a combination underlay that excels at noise reduction and is suitable for high traffic areas.

 Stair and underlay material combo